-A listing of recent and upcoming publications, including books, journal articles, conference papers etc. Some works are not able to be downloaded online due to publishing arrangements.
+A listing of publications, including books, journal articles, conference papers etc. Some works are not able to be downloaded online due to publishing arrangements.
 They have been made available here on this website where possible in PDF or MS Word doc format.

 - (2016) ‘Speaking of Us, About Us and For Us: The Teleology of the Copy and The Colonial Archive’, 3 Law&History 132-161.

 - (2016) Tiffany Jenkins, ‘Keeping their Marbles.
 How the treasures of the past ended up in museums … and why they should stay there.’.
 (Oxford University Press, 2016). in 8(25) Indigenous Law Bulletin 20-21.

 - (2016) ‘Law, Aesthetics and Copyright Historiography: A Critical Reading of the Genealogies of Martha Woodmansee and Mark Rose’, in (eds) Isabella Alexander & Tomás Gómez-Arostegui, Research Handbook on the History of Copyright Law, Edward Elgar, pp27-52.

 - (2015) (eds) Bowrey K, Handler M, Nicol D & Weatherall K, ‘Australian IP.
 Commentary, Law and Practice’, (Oxford University Press, 2nd ed).

 - (2014) Jose Bellido & Kathy Bowrey, ‘From An Author’s To A Proprietor’s Right: Newspaper Copyright & The Times (1842-1956)’, 6(2) Journal of Media Law 180-207